-Classical Japanese Dance group is led by Nancy Teramura Hayata.
+Classical Japanese Dance is led by Teramura Ki.

-The group is available for public or private performances.
+Teramura Ki is available for public or private performances.
+Additional dancers are also available depending upon your needs.
 Audience participation can also be incorporated, as teaching dance movement is truly sharing the beauty of the art.
 Festival type dances can easily become both an educational and fun experience for elementary school age children as well as adults.
-Classes are held in Little Tokyo at Centenary United Methodist Church.

 Once her son was in college, she returned to the realm of Japanese dance and studied Minyo (folk) style dance.
 She has since branched out on her own and is performing and teaching others her self choreographed dances.
 In this way she has found that she can put her heart and soul into her passion for dance.